8-Day Action-Packed Icelandic Adventure | The Ring Road and Reykjavik

 Day 6 - The Classic or the Adventurous

 Though your journey around Iceland's Ring Road may be over, you still have plenty of opportunities for adventure.
-While you are welcome to relax from 4 intense days of sightseeing by chilling in the capital, those eager to see as much of Iceland as possible have many tours they can choose from.
+While you are welcome to relax after four intense days of sightseeing by chilling in the capital, you can still see as much of Iceland as possible through the different tours available.

 After one of these fantastic adventures, you can enjoy the city's culture before retiring for the night.